stratis-storage/stratis-docs/content/stratis-release-notes-2.3.0.md

 `stratis`.
 Support for additional Clevis policies may be introduced into `stratis` in later releases.

+When binding a supplementary encryption policy to the devices in a pool using Clevis, the primary key, which is the key in the kernel keyring which was originally used to encrypt each device, must be supplied. stratisd obtains the appropriate key from the kernel keyring in order to provide it to the Clevis binding mechanism.
+The correct key must be present in the keyring for the bind operation to succeed.

+In general, it is unwise to write a key consisting of arbitrary binary data to a keyfile.
+An accidental newline character in the data may cause the contents of the file to be truncated at the newline when read in one context while all the data may be read from the file in some other context.

 <!-- more -->

 Please consult the changelogs for additional information about the release.